cockroachdb/docs/v20.1/cockroachcloud-connect-to-your-cluster.md

     $ sudo cp -i cockroach-{{ page.release_info.version }}.linux-amd64/cockroach /usr/local/bin/
     ~~~

-3. Use the `cockroach sql` command to open an interactive SQL shell, replacing placeholders in the [client connection method](#step-3-select-a-connection-method) with the correct username, password, and path to the `ca.cert`:
+3. Use the `cockroach sql` command to open an interactive SQL shell, replacing placeholders in the [client connection method](#step-3-select-a-connection-method) with the correct path to the `ca.cert`:

     {% include copy-clipboard.html %}
     ~~~ shell